omegat-org/omegat/release/readme.txt

 Windows and Linux users: if you are confident that your system already has a suitable version of the JRE installed, you can install the version of OmegaT without the JRE (this is indicated in the name of the version,"Without_JRE").
-If you are in any doubt, we recommend that you use the "standard" version, i.e. with JRE.
+If you are in any doubt, we recommend that you use the version supplied with JRE.
 This is safe, since even if the JRE is already installed on your system, this version will not interfere with it.

 Linux users: note that OmegaT does not work with the free/open-source Java implementations that are packaged with many Linux distributions (for example,